sambuddha7/CS128H-Final-Project/README.md

 The first major component of our project is the web server that will allow users to send chat messages.
 The second major component is the Blackjack game.
 Both of these will incorporate front-end, back-end, and networking concepts.

 ## Possible Challenges

+- continuesly updating the game and player status
+- Developing the graphical interface for chatbox and display the current game state
+- write functionality according to blackjack gaming rules

 ## Documentations